 I remember ages ago, when I had a washing machine repairman at my house and he told me that most of the ingredients that go into washing machine soap is not even to get clothes clean - but to help keep your washing machine working!
 I mean to me, there is a big difference between cleaning fabrics and making sure a machine is well lubricated! …Really?!

-Parents are always asking us about a laundry detergent for their baby, but they should really be looking into a detergent for the entire family.
+Parents are always asking us about safe and natural laundry detergent for babies, but they should really be looking into a detergent for the entire family.
 Laundry detergents leave a residue on clothing, so when you’re holding your baby next to you, your baby can absorb the chemical residue, potentially causing ill effects like skin rashes and eye irritation.

 Here are a few tips when choosing a natural laundry detergent: